 Conjugating modal verbs in the passato prossimo (and other compound tenses) needs a special construction.

-- Sono dovuta uscire – I had to go out
+- Sono voluta uscire – I wanted to leave

 - Ho dovuto preparare la cena – I had to prepare the dinner

-Note that if the auxiliary preceeding the modal verb is ESSERE the modal verbs dovere, potere and volere agrees with the gender and number of the subject.
+Note that if the auxiliary preceding the modal verb is essere, the past participle of the verbs dovere, potere and volere agree with the gender and number of the subject.